wistoft/jawis/README.md

   - Review, because there's a bug, that removes comments after imports
 - `yarn pretty:fix`
 - Clean up git history.
-- `yarn bump`
-  - Bumps package versions according to `conventional commits`
-  - Generates changelogs for each package
 - `yarn build`
 - `yarn release`
   - Publishes to npm

 ## Packages

-- `dev` contains code useful just for development of jawis.
+- `dev` contains code used for development of jawis.
-- `misc` has where things that don't fit anywhere, fit in.
+- `misc` where things, that don't fit anywhere, fit in.
 - `javi` contains the 'mounts' for production/released javi.

 ### Naming conventions